AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 • Waste Resources Operations

-2. By Seniority: The selected employees shall be the least senior employees within the program classification.
-Seniority shall mean the total amount of most recent continuous city service within the AFSCME bargaining unit.
+The selected employees shall be the least senior employees within the program classification.
+Seniority shall mean the total amount of most recent continuous service with the Employer within the AFSCME bargaining unit.

-3. The City will strive to give at least 60 days’ notice with a minimum of 30 days’ notice required.
+3. The Employer will strive to give at least sixty (60) days’ notice with a minimum of thirty (30) days’ notice required.

-4. The City will continue health and welfare benefits at the FTE level extant prior to the commencement of the layoff for 90 days.
-After 90 days, the employee will be responsible for the cost of continuing these benefits through COBRA.
+4. The Employer will continue health and welfare benefits at the FTE level extant prior to the commencement of the layoff for ninety (90) days.
+After ninety (90) days, employee benefits will be maintained and premiums deducted as defined in City Policy 9.

 5. An employee’s accrued vacation leave and compensatory time will be cashed out based on the effective date of the layoff and in accordance with provisions and limits found within this agreement.

-6. Seniority will continue to accrue for a period of 90 days while the employee is on the re-call list.
-After 90 days, seniority will be adjusted for the remainder of the time on the recall list up to the 2 years.
+6. Seniority will continue to accrue for a period of ninety (90) days while the employee is on the re-call list.
+After ninety (90) days, seniority will be adjusted for the remainder of the time on the recall list up to the two (2) years.

-7. Probationary Employees - regular employees, who are identified as being at risk for layoff, shall have the right to bump a newly hired probationary employee in the same classification within the bargaining unit provided the probationary employee’s probation period is still in effect on the effective date of the layoff.
+7. Regular employees who are identified as being at risk for layoff, shall have the right to bump a newly hired probationary employee in the same classification within the bargaining unit provided the probationary employee’s probation period is still in effect on the effective date of the layoff.
 Probationary employees are not employees serving a trial service period as a result of a transfer or promotion.

 8. Laid off employees will be automatically placed on the Recall List.